-A discrete, self contained automatic smoke and flame detection device intended to perform analysis of real time video images representative of smoke and flame as generated by accidental fire and over-heat conditions within the viewing area covered by the video camera.
+Video Image Fire Detector (VIFD) for Automatic Fire Alarm Signaling - A discrete, self contained automatic smoke and flame detection device intended to perform analysis of real time video images representative of smoke and flame as generated by accidental fire and over-heat conditions within the viewing area covered by the video camera.
 This detection principle typically requires a clear line-of-sight with the area being viewed by the camera and the detector can connect directly to the initiating or signaling line circuits of a fire alarm system.
 The detection principle might consider the plume, pattern, edge content, movement and colors associated with the smoke and flame signature(s).

-A discrete, self contained automatic smoke and flame detection device intended to perform analysis of real time video images representative of smoke and flame as generated by accidental fire and over-heat conditions within the viewing area covered by the video camera.
-This detection principle typically requires a clear line-of-sight with the area being viewed by the camera and the detector can connect directly to the initiating or signaling line circuits of a fire alarm system.
+Video Image Fire Detection System (VIFDS) for Automatic Fire Alarm Signaling - A combination of camera(s), processing equipment and interfaces that together can operate as an automatic smoke and flame detection system intended to perform analysis of real time video images representative of smoke as generated by accidental fire and over-heat conditions within the viewing area covered by the video camera(s).
+This detection system typically requires a clear line-of-sight with the area being viewed by the camera and often requires additional equipment (dedicated primary and secondary power systems) be provided as component of a fire alarm system.
 The detection principle might consider the plume, pattern, edge content, movement and colors associated with the smoke and flame signature(s).

-The sensitivity of a Video Image Fire Detector (VIFD) is the result of an engineering evaluation that includes the following parameters as specified by the manufacturer.
-Volume and Size of the smoke and fire signature required for detection Fuel Source(s) Field of View of the detector Minimum & Maximum detection range (fire source to the detector) Presence or influence of false alarm sources within the viewing area Purpose of the system
+Sensitivity - The sensitivity of a Video Image Fire Detector (VIFD) is the result of an engineering evaluation that includes the following parameters as specified by the manufacturer.

+- Volume and Size of the smoke and fire signature required for detection

+- Fuel Source(s)

+- Field of View of the detector

+- Minimum & Maximum detection range (fire source to the detector)

+- Presence or influence of false alarm sources within the viewing area

+- Purpose of the system

+- Response time required